wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/management-tools.md

 ## Use Microsoft Teams admin center

 Teams management tools can be accessed in the Microsoft Teams admin center under **Teams > Manage teams**.
-Each team is backed by an Office 365 group, and this node provides a view of groups that have been enabled for Microsoft Teams in your organization.
+Each team is backed by an Office 365 Group, and this node provides a view of groups that have been enabled for Microsoft Teams in your organization.
 Administrators can edit group and team-specific settings here.

 ![Microsoft Teams admin center](../media/management-teams-admin-center.png)